 This guide is for

-✓ Travelers deciding if November works for their trip ✓ Anyone curious about Día de Todos los Santos and the kite festivals ✓ People who want the start of dry season without the December crowds
+✓ Travelers deciding if November works for their trip ✓ Anyone curious about Día de Todos los Santos and the kite festivals ✓ People who want the start of dry season without December crowds

 PLANNING YOUR TRIP